 My daughter has an incredible capacity to sleep.
-I, conversely, don’t sleep much.
-I’m one of those, “I’ll get sleep when I’m dead” type of guys.
+I, conversely don't catch that much shut-eye.
+I'm one of those, “I’ll get sleep when I’m dead” type of guys.
 So as you might imagine, she and I have had more than a few “conversations” about sleep.
-I guess I should be happy we don’t have to have “conversations” about her insurance claims. 🙂
+I guess I should be happy we don't have to have "conversations" about her insurance claims. :-)

 “With insomnia, nothing’s real.
 Everything is far away.
 Everything is a copy, of a copy, of a copy…When you have insomnia, you’re never really asleep and you’re never really awake.” ~ Fight Club

 Why do I care that my daughter sleeps so much?
 Is it because I want her to be more productive?
 If I’m being honest, she is actually very productive.
 She has always taken difficult classes in school and maintains an excellent GPA.
 She wants to work and earn money, and none of this changed when she left for college and was on her own.

 Maybe she just knows something I don’t?
 Please, don't tell her I even suggested that. :-)

 Thinking about all these "conversations" I'm having with my daughter about her sleep habits, I thought I’d take a look at sleep as part of our Foundations Initiative.
 We could all benefit from understanding the value of a good rest, and nothing is more a foundation building to our health and wellness than a good night's sleep.

 If you’re like me, then you’re already preparing for new age mumbo-jumbo, and for those you like my daughter … well you’re nodding off.

 Americans pride themselves on hard work and that often translates into “burning the midnight oil.”
 We wear our lack of rest as a steely badge of honor.
 But sleep is great, so why are we so proud to not get enough of it?

 If we really want to be at the top of our game, where we’re kicking-butts-and-taking-names, we need to prioritize sleep and make it a more important part of our daily habit.